What are the best Stephen King books for beginners? As a die-hard King fan for decades, I’ve had lots of people ask me this recently.

 However, new readers with no interest in King’s macro world-building stuff need not worry.
 You’ll be glad to know The Dark Tower is fully enjoyable as a standalone series, made up of eight books.

 Yes, the first book does meander at times, and can feel a bit sluggish.
-However, I suggest you push through it, with patience!
+However, I suggest you push through it!
 You’ll be rewarded by a highly captivating tale that isn’t simply among King’s finest – but is also often celebrated as one of the best fictional epics of all-time.

 Must suited for: People who’ve already read some of King’s other books, and want to sink their teeth into something far, far grander.